Robert Harris (novelist): Columnist

 Harris was a columnist for The Sunday Times, but gave it up in 1997.
 He returned to journalism in 2001, writing for The Daily Telegraph.
 He was named "Columnist of the Year" at the 2003 British Press Awards.

 Personal life

 Harris lives in a former vicarage in Kintbury, near Hungerford in Berkshire, with his wife, Gill Hornby, herself a writer and sister of best-selling novelist Nick Hornby.
 They have four children.
+Harris is good friends with Peter Mandelson, who is godfather to one of his children.

 Harris contributed a short story, "PMQ", to Hornby's 2000 collection Speaking with the Angel.

 Formerly a donor to the Labour Party, he renounced his support for the party after the appointment of Guardian journalist Seumas Milne as its communications director by leader Jeremy Corbyn.
 He now supports the Liberal Democrats.

+Harris considers Graham Greene, George Orwell and Evelyn Waugh his "literary heroes".
+Some of his favourite books include Journey to the Abyss: The Diaries of Count Harry Kessler 1880-1918, a series of diary entries from Harry von Kessler, edited by Laird M. Easton, and Great Expectations, a novel by Charles Dickens that he describes as a "supreme example" of how plot, characters, and language can all work in tandem.